kylpo/notes/HOC-and-cloneElement.md

 And why can we see its props - especially the `defaultProps`!?
 What about its state?
 If we gave it a state of `state = {why: 'why'}`, could `Cloning_` see it?

 First of all, no. `Cloning_` can not see it's child's state.
 Why?
 Well, because it doesn't exist yet.
-Keep in mind that JSX maps to `React.createElement()`, which returns an `element` simple object "blueprint" React uses to apply to DOM.
+Keep in mind that JSX maps to `React.createElement()`, which returns an `element` (a simple object description React uses to apply to DOM).
 ```jsx
 React.createElement(
   Cloning_,